What is DDoS

 DDoS stands for “Distributed Denial of Service.”
 A DDoS attack is a malicious attempt to make a server or a network resource unavailable to users, usually by temporarily interrupting or suspending the services of a host connected to the Internet.

-Unlike a Denial of Service (DoS) attack, in which one computer and one internet connection is used to flood targeted resource with packets, a DDoS attack uses many computers and many Internet connections, often distributed globally in what is referred to as a botnet.
+Unlike a Denial of Service (DoS) attack, in which one computer and one internet connection are used to flood targeted resources with packets, a DDoS attack uses many computers and many Internet connections, often distributed globally in what is referred to as a botnet.

-Broadly, there are 3 types of DDoS attacks, each with its own unique protection strategy and tools:
+There are 3 main types of DDoS attacks, each with its own unique protection strategy and tools:

 Volume Based Attacks